 During any period of reserve forces service leave where the reserve forces pay is less than the pay that would have been paid had the member continued to be employed by the Scheme employer, the employee is not required to pay contributions under the added years contract.
 The contributions are deemed to have been paid.

+Preston part-time buy-back contracts

+Any existing (Preston) part-time buy-back contracts continue to be payable and, where any new cases are conceded by the employer, the Scheme member can enter into a new contract to buy-back the part-time membership.
+Payments under these contracts are flat sums payable per pay period (not percentages of pensionable pay).

+During any period of:

+sickness on reduced contractual pay or no pay

+relevant child related leave (ordinary maternity, adoption or paternity leave, paid parental bereavement leave or paid shared parental leave, paid additional maternity or adoption leave), unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave

+reserve forces service leave

+absence due to a trade dispute

+jury service on reduced or no pay

+any other period of authorised leave of absence, or

+any period of unpaid unauthorised absence

+the employee must continue to pay contributions under an Prestion part-time buy-back contract.

 Additional Survivor Benefit Contributions (ASBCs) for eligible cohabitee survivor’s pension

 Any existing ASBC contracts continue to be paid unless the employee elects to end the contract.
 Members who have not entered into an ASBC contract for all or part of their pre 6 April 1988 membership to count for an eligible cohabitee survivor’s pension will not be able to enter into a contract to achieve this after 31 March 2015.